Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

 \paragraph{Magnitude relative to population drift} As a point of comparison for the population deviations so far, we analyze district population imbalances arising from population shifts in the 10 years between decennial censuses.
 This is only one acknowledged source of population deviation among districts, and ignores systematic undercounts and overcounts that differ by race and ethnicity \citep{pes}.
 Using data from IPUMS that standardizes congressional district geographies between decennial censuses, we compare total populations of congressional districts of the 110th-112th Congresses in both the 2000 and 2010 censuses \citep{nhgis}.\footnote{Because Census geographies (i.e. block boundaries) are modified every 10 years, districts drawn using 2000 census data may split 2010 census blocks, complicating comparisons between years.} When measured with the 2000 data used to draw the districts, the deviations are relatively small.
 Of states with more than one Congressional district, the average deviation is just 613 people ($\sim$0.1\% of the ideal population), while the maximum is 6,698 ($\sim$1\% of the ideal).
 By the 2010 Census, the average increased to 137,974 people ($\sim$19\% of the ideal), while the maximum increased to 340,948 people (Texas, $\sim$43\% of the ideal).

-\paragraph{Biases in population discrepancies} Prior work found that, in precincts, TopDown's noise is correlated with racial/ethnic homogeneity \citep{kenny2021use, pettiflaxman}.\footnote{ We use the term precinct instead of the more correct ``voting district'' or VTD to avoid confusion with the much larger state and Congressional districts that are the main subject of this paper \citep{united1994voting}.} Precincts with higher Herfindahl–Hirschman index---a measure of racial and ethnic homogeneity---tend to have their populations inflated; precincts with lower index, deflated \citep{kenny2021use}.
+\paragraph{Biases in population discrepancies} Prior work found that noise from the 2020 DAS is correlated with racial/ethnic homogeneity \citep{kenny2021use, pettiflaxman}.
+Specifically, precincts with higher Herfindahl–Hirschman index---a measure of racial and ethnic homogeneity---tend to have their populations inflated, and vice versa. \citep{kenny2021use}.
 This motivates the following question: Does the distribution of district-level errors in our ensembles vary by the racial and ethnic makeup of the districts?
 If so, it might systematically shift voting power among groups even if district populations are still within the acceptable bounds.
 Fortunately, we do not observe any meaningful effect.
-Using of the 1,626,525 unique districts we sampled for the Georgia state house, a geography for which small changes in voting power of Black residents could have a meaningful impact on the makeup of the legislature, we find that the Pearson correlation between per-district population error and Herfindahl-Hirschman index is minute: $r = 0.029$, 95\% CI $(0.028, 0.031)$.
+For the 876,800 unique districts we sampled for the Georgia state house, a geography for which small changes in voting power of Black residents could have a meaningful impact on the makeup of the legislature, we find that the Pearson correlation between per-district population error and Herfindahl-Hirschman index is minute: $r = 0.07$, 95\% CI $(0.068, 0.072)$.

-\section{Counting majority-minority districts with noise}
+\section{Counting Majority-Minority Districts with Noise}

 To challenge an enacted electoral map for racial vote dilution, plaintiffs must meet the Gingles 1 precondition.
 Gingles 1 requires showing that one can draw more majority-minority districts (MMDs) than exist in the enacted map being challenged.
 This is usually done by submitting expert reports with one or more such illustrative plans.
-As with population deviation, the apparent number of MMDs in a plan may differ by dataset.
-Absent clear law about which dataset is the appropriate benchmark, Alabama worried that this could make gerrymandering lawsuits more likely, while the ACLU worried this could make those lawsuits less successful (Section~\ref{sec:intro}).

-This section asks whether one can show that there are plans with more MMDs than an enacted plan, according to the SWAP dataset (standing in for the 2020 CEF) but using only the DEMO dataset (standing in for the 2020 Redistricting Data).
-We specifically focus on majority-Black districts.
-As is typical in VRA litigation, majorities are measured in the voting age population rather than the total population (\textit{Georgia v.
-Ashcroft} (2003)).